 Be Sure to Include Social Media Integration

 There’s a reason that so many of the websites you go to today have links on them to their social media pages.
 Twitter and Facebook links as well as links to various similar sites do boost their social media visibility, but search engines like to see those links also.
 In order to maximize the number of people utilizing those social media links, you’ll want to put them high enough up on each page so that people won’t have to scroll down to see them.

 Adding social sharing buttoning on blog pages is also critical.
 If a particular article is popular, you don’t want to lose all the publicity it could bring you by denying it the chance to go viral on social media.

 It was mentioned under the SEO tip about keywords that you may want to use them in alt tags for images.
 This is definitely important, but there are additional things to do with images to improve the website’s search engine optimization.

 Make the images as small as they can be while still looking good enough to be effective.
 This also helps with the aforementioned aspect of page loading speed since larger files take longer to load.
 In addition to the alt tag, make sure the image’s file name is descriptive and keyword-rich.
 Remember that people sometimes use image search as well, and if you optimize your images, you can get some traffic that way too.

-These Tips Will Put You a Step Ahead of Other Beginning Web Designers
+These Tips Will Put You a Step Ahead on Your Journey to Success

 Designing a website can be fun because it allows your creativity to run wild.
 There are plenty of online website builders that are perfect for new or even fairly experienced web designers.
 Use any features they offer that boost your ability to be above the competition in the search engines.